 The Campania Artecard comes in several versions but for most travelers, the most useful versions are the 3 giorni Tutta la Regione (3-day whole region) cards that are accepted at all major cultural sights and on local public transportation in the Campania region around Naples.

 The 3-day Campania Arte Card gives free admission to the first two sites visited (three for the young person’s card) and then up to 50% discount on further sites for the three-day card.
-(Getting the third site free is not unheard of either but less common now that the card readers work at most sights.)

 Public transportation on local buses, the Naples metro, and regional trains are included for free on the 3-day card.
 This is a major benefit as it cuts out the need for queuing up to buy regional train tickets, which are often available at ticket windows only.